castle-engine/castle-dice-throwing/README.md

 Throw a 6-sided dice, using physics, watch how it rolls.

 Despite using the physics simulation (so it looks nice and random), the result is predetermined from the start.
-(This is achieved by first running physics simulation in memory, and then rotating the actual displayed dice to match the result.)
+(This is achieved by first running physics simulation invisibly and then rotating the actual displayed dice to match the known end rotation.)

 Using [Castle Game Engine](https://castle-engine.io/).